Mark Your Calendar!

 The New England Regional Seattle Study Club Symposium will be held on May 10 & 11, 2019 at the Wentworth by the Sea in New Castle, New Hampshire.
-On Friday we will bring together Dr. Adam Hamilton, Alexander Wunsche, and Professor Wael Att for an intriguing presentation of "Contemporary Techniques in Oral Rehabilitation".
+On Friday we will bring together Dr. Adam Hamilton, Alexander Wunsche, Professor Wael Att, and Paul Vigario for an intriguing presentation of "Contemporary Techniques in Oral Rehabilitation".
 On Saturday, we welcome Dr. Frank Higginbottom for an all-day presentation - "So You're Missing a Tooth: 'Implants in Your Practice'".

 Spouses will have the opportunity to participate in a presentation given by Personal Trainer Christopher Pribish on Friday, May 10, 2019.
-Then Yoga on Saturday followed by a history tour of the Wentworth by the Sea.
+On Saturday there will be yoga offered followed by a history tour of the Wentworth by the Sea.

 Join us on Friday evening for a '007 James Bond' themed night to remember where there will be cocktails and conversation!
-You wont want to miss it!
+We’ll dance the night away to high-energy, live music from Silver Arrow Band - you wont want to miss it!

 "Digital Considerations for Implant Rehabilitation of the Edentulous Patient"